MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/samples/ios/push.md

 ## Set up Push in Mobile Center
 1. Go to the **Push** service in [Mobile Center](https://mobile.azure.com/apps).
 2. Click **next** to skip the first page.
-We've already included all the code shown here.
+The code shown here is already included.

 ## Get your Apple Push Notification service Key
 1. Go to your **[Keys](https://developer.apple.com/account/ios/authkey/)** on the Apple Developer website.